lsst/pipelines_lsst_io/getting-started/coaddition.rst

 In this case, the patch with id 41 is located at the position (5, 4) in tract 9813.

 To warp the images, you will use the ``pipetask run`` command again.
-This time you will specify the ``makeWarp`` subset and an appropriate output collection.
+This time you will specify the ``makeDirectWarp`` subset and an appropriate output collection.
 This example uses ``coadds`` as the output collection.

 .. code-block:: bash